-The Master of Arts in TESOL is meant to turn English language graduates and teachers into the ESL/EFL professionals of tomorrow.
+The MA in TESOL is meant to turn English language graduates and teachers into the ESL/EFL professionals of tomorrow.
 It paves the way for many job opportunities in the ever-growing field of education and other related sectors.
-The program will further enhance an already acquired professional development among candidates and further their careers in the field of English Language Teaching and educational leadership.
+The program further enhances an already acquired professional development among candidates and further their careers in the field of English Language Teaching and educational leadership.

-The Master of Arts in TESOL is designed to be the leading regional program that prepares students, teachers, teacher trainers, school principals, and researchers to become future experienced TESOL professionals and education leaders.
-The program equips candidates from diverse nationalities and cultures with state-of-the-art research methods in second language acquisition and second language learning, in teaching and testing and in using instructional technology in the classroom.
+The MA in TESOL is designed to be the leading regional program that prepares students, teachers, teacher trainers, school principals, and researchers to become future experienced TESOL professionals and education leaders.
+The program equips candidates from diverse nationalities and cultures with state-of-the-art research methods in second language acquisition and second language learning, in teaching and testing and in integrating instructional technology in the classroom.

-The mission of the Master of Arts in TESOL program is to provide English language graduates, teachers and education professionals with a distinctive blend of theory and practice in the areas of language learning theory and teaching methodologies.
+The mission of the MA in TESOL program is to provide English language graduates, teachers and education professionals with a distinctive blend of theory and practice in the areas of language learning theory and teaching methodologies.
 The program further introduces candidates to the learning and teaching practices in the UAE and elsewhere.

 Upon successful completion of the MA in TESOL, students will be able to:

 |1||Demonstrate knowledge and understanding of the advanced theories, principles and methods of TESOL drawing on research in the TESOL field and related areas||QFE 2,4,6|